GDC-ConsumerEdge/cluster-health-validator/README.md

 | CheckDataVolumes     | Checks that the expected # of Data Volumes are 100% imported and ready | **namespace**: namespace to run check against <br >   **count**: (Optional) expected # of DVs |
 | CheckHttpEndpoints   | Checks that a list of HTTP endpoints are reachable and return a successful status code | **endpoints**: A list of HTTP endpoints to check.
 Each endpoint has the following parameters: <ul><li> **name**: The name of the endpoint </li><li> **url**: The URL of the endpoint </li><li> **timeout**: (Optional) The timeout in seconds for the request </li><li> **method**: (Optional) The HTTP method to use (e.g. 'GET', 'POST') </li></ul> |

-### onFailure property
+### on_failure property

-Each health check module supports an `onFailure` property that allows you to control the behavior of the health check when it fails.
-The `onFailure` property can be set to one of two values:
+Each health check module supports an `on_failure` property that allows you to control the behavior of the health check when it fails.
+The `on_failure` property can be set to one of two values:

 - `fail` (default): If the health check fails, the entire group of checks (platform or workload) will be considered failed.
 - `ignore`: If the health check fails, the failure will be logged and tracked in metrics, but it will not affect the overall health status of the group.